Expensent

 Receipts sitting in a client's Gmail or Outlook that nobody ever forwarded.
 SaaS invoices from tools the finance team doesn't know about.
 Contractor subscriptions renewing on an email address the bookkeeper has never even seen.
 These aren't Expensify failures — Expensify never saw them.
 They're the gap between "a receipt exists" and "Expensify knows about it."

 For a solo user, this gap is manageable.
 For an accountant running 10+ client Workspaces, it's the single biggest source of month-end pain.
-Closing it requires something that reaches into the client inbox — with the client's permission — and does the forwarding on their behalf.
+Closing it requires a client-owned way to find receipt emails in the client inbox and route approved items before close.
 That's the job Expensent is built for.

 5. Workflow A: Manual email chasing (the old way)